-21. CAH states that the Sale Agreement speaks for itself and it denies all allegations that are inconsistent with or contrary to the Sale Agreement.
-CAH specifically denies that the Sale Agreement barred CAH or any Defendant from closing the Hospital.
-CAH further states that the Sale Agreement was discharged in a bankruptcy proceeding and it no longer has any force or effect.
+21. RCHA specifically denies that the Sale Agreement barred CAH or any Defendant from closing the Hospital.
+The contents of the Sale Agreement speak for themselves and are the best evidence of their content.
 All other allegations of Paragraph 21 are denied.